Setting a Bedtime so Everyone gets Enough Sleep

 Could your kids use a new bedtime to help get those much-needed sleep hours in?
 Wilson Elementary School in Kenosha, Wisconsin created a handy chart to find the right bedtime based on age and wake-up time.
 Use the chart to find the bedtime for each of your kids and write it down so you can put it into practice.

 Make the bedtime known in advance.
 You don’t want your children to see their bedtime as a form of punishment.
 Sleep is not punishment, it’s a necessity for being healthy, just like taking a bath, brushing their teeth, drinking water, and eating vegetables.

 Benefits of getting enough sleep at any age:

 - Less stress, more room for joy.

 - Interacting with others in a more positive way.

 - Better decision making.

-If you need to phase in other changes to their routine to make it work, lay out a plan for those changes.
-As co-parents agree to be consistent for everyone’s sake.
+If other changes need to be phased into their routine to make the new bedtime schedule work, start by laying out a plan for those changes.
+Create a logical order for each change and as co-parents agree to be consistent for everyone’s sake.

 To maintain consistency and momentum, try creating a simple checklist or star chart.
 As adults going through change we often can use the encouragement and helpful reminder, plus it allows the children to play a role in mastering their schedule.